vsch/laravel-translation-manager/readme.md

 ### Per Locale User Access Control

-Implementation changed from the last release because using a closure in config file is not supported by the framework.
+Implementation changed from the last release since using a closure in config file is not supported by the framework.
 Now using abilities to do the same.
 See [Enabling per locale user access control](../../wiki/Configuration#enabling-per-locale-user-access-control)

-Per locale user access control was added to version 2.0.41 but re-implemented not to use a closure in the config file in 2.1.0.
-By default it is turned off and any user who does not have `ltm-admin-translations` ability can modify any locale.
+By default this option is turned off and any user who does not have `ltm-admin-translations` ability can modify any locale.
 With `user_locales_enabled` option enabled you can control which locales a user is allowed to modify.
-Default for all users is all locales, unless you specifically change that through the web UI, see [User Admin](../../wiki/Web-Interface#user-admin) or by populating the `ltm_user_locales` table appropriately.
+Default for all users is all locales, unless you specifically change that through the web UI, see
+[User Admin](../../wiki/Web-Interface#user-admin) or by populating the `ltm_user_locales` table appropriately.